jmstipanowich/Movie-Data-Repo/README.md

 Microsoft wants to create movies.

-Microsoft might want to know about which movie studios are popular for producing movies.
+Microsoft might want to know which movie studios are popular for producing movies.
 A good movie studio choice could help a film succeed.
 One question Microsoft might ask is:

 What studios produce the most motion pictures?

 I looked through a provided movie dataset from the Box Office Mojo website to answer this question for Microsoft.
-I did two analyses to answer this question.
-The first analysis determined the numbers of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset:
+I performed two analyses to answer this question.
+The first analysis determined the number of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset:

 ![twenty movies studio head](MovieDataImages/moviestudios.png)

-Buena Vista (BV), Warner Brothers(WB), and Paramount/DreamWorks(P/DB) studios produced the highest number of movies out of all the movies produced in the first twenty rows of the Box Office Mojo dataset.
+Buena Vista(BV), Warner Brothers(WB), and Paramount/DreamWorks(P/DW) studios produced the highest number of movies out of all the movies produced in the first twenty rows of the Box Office Mojo dataset.

 The second analysis determined the number of movies created by the top 20 studios ordered by number of movies per studio in the whole Box Office Mojo dataset